jlo128456/Personal_Blog/README.md

 ### Latest Posts

-In this section, I dive into the technical world.
-From front-end development tips and tricks to deep dives into JavaScript, React, CSS, and more, you'll find a variety of technical posts designed to inform and inspire.
+In this section, I dive into the technical world, where you'll find a variety of technical posts designed to inform and inspire.

 <!-- Add your technical blog posts below as sub-bullets -->